mahshidhdi/android-sdk/docs/guide/logging.md

 **INFO**

-The `INFO` level should be used for log entries which provide useful and important information about expected events happening throughout Pushe's execution.
+The `INFO` level should be used for log entries which provide useful and important information about expected events happening throughout Hengam's execution.

 **WARN**